ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: write_script(script)

             Writes a script to the device to control waveform generation in Script mode.

                             First, configure your device for Script mode by calling the :py:meth:`nirfsg.Session.configure_generation_mode` method.
 The NI-RFSG device must be in the Configuration state before calling the :py:meth:`nirfsg.Session.write_script` method.

+                            **Supported Devices**: PXIe-5644/5645/5646, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860

+                            **Related Topics**

+                            `Scripting Instructions <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/scripting_instructions.html>`_--Refer to this topic for more information about VST restrictions on scripts.

+                            `Common Scripting Use Cases <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/scripting_use_cases.html>`_